youngkin/hugoblog/content/post/gpioprogramming.md

 * The Python [RPi.GPIO](https://pypi.org/project/RPi.GPIO/) library
 * The Go [go-rpio](https://github.com/stianeikeland/go-rpio)
 * [Linux and the Devicetree](https://www.kernel.org/doc/html/latest/devicetree/usage-model.html) describes what a Linux device tree is and how it is used.
+* [Using Multiple SPI Slave Devices with the Raspberry Pi](https://adikedia.com/2016/08/10/using-multiple-spi-slave-devices-with-wiringpi/) provides more information about how to use multiple slave devices.
+*